snej/peg/README.md

 |   <    | An opening angle bracket always matches (consuming no input) and causes the parser to begin accumulating matched text.
 This text will be made available to actions in the variable _yytext_. |
 |   >    | A closing angle bracket always matches (consuming no input) and causes the parser to stop accumulating text for _yytext_.|

+The above elements can be made optional and/or repeatable with the following suffixes:

+**_element_ ?**

+The  element  is  optional.
+If present on the input, it is consumed and the match succeeds.
+If not present on the  input,  no text is consumed and the match succeeds anyway.

+**_element_ +**

+The element is repeatable.
+If present on the input, one or more occurrences of element are consumed and the match succeeds.
+If no  occurrences  of  element are present on the input, the match fails.

+**_element_ \***

+The element is optional  and  repeatable.
+If  present  on  the input,  one  or more occurrences of element are consumed and the match succeeds.
+If no occurrences of element are present on the input, the match succeeds anyway.

+The  above elements and suffixes can be converted into predicates (that match arbitrary input text and subsequently  succeed  or  fail  without consuming that input) with the following prefixes:

+**& _element_**

+The  predicate  succeeds  only if element can be matched.
+Input text scanned while matching element is  not  consumed  from  the input and remains available for subsequent matching.

+**! _element_**

+The predicate succeeds only if element cannot be matched.
+Input text scanned while matching element is  not  consumed  from  the input  and remains available for subsequent matching.
+A popular idiom is `!.` which matches the end of file, after the last character  of  the input has already been consumed.

+A special form of the `&` predicate is provided:

+**&{ _expression_ }**

+In  this  predicate  the  simple C expression (not statement) is evaluated immediately when the parser reaches the predicate.
+If the  expression  yields non-zero (true) the 'match' succeeds and the parser continues with the next element in the  pattern.
+If the  expression  yields  zero  (false) the 'match' fails and the parser backs up to look for an alternative parse of the input.

+Several elements (with or without prefixes and suffixes)  can  be
+combined  into a sequence by writing them one after the other.
+The entire sequence matches only if each individual  element  within  it  matches, from left to right.

+Sequences  can  be separated into disjoint alternatives by the alternation operator `/`.

+**_sequence-1_ / _sequence-2_ / ... / _sequence-N_**

+Each sequence is tried in turn until one  of  them  matches,  at which  time  matching for the overall pattern succeeds.
+If none of the sequences matches then the match of the  overall  pattern fails.

+Finally,  the pound sign (`#`) introduces a comment (discarded) that con- tinues until the end of the line.

+To summarise the above, the  parser  tries  to  match  the  input  text against  a  pattern  containing  literals,  names  (representing  other rules), and various operators (written as prefixes, suffixes,  juxtapo- sition  for  sequencing and and infix alternation operator) that modify how the elements within the pattern are matched.
+Matches are made from left  to  right,  'descending' into named sub-rules as they are encoun- tered.
+If  the  matching  process  fails,  the  parser  'back  tracks' ('rewinding'  the input appropriately in the process) to find the near- est alternative 'path' through the grammar.
+In other words the  parser performs  a  depth-first,  left-to-right  search for the first success- fully-matching path through the rules.
+If found, the actions along the successful path are executed (in the order they were encountered).

+Note  that predicates are evaluated immediately during the search for a successful match, since they contribute to the success  or  failure  of the  search.
+Actions,  however, are evaluated only after a successful match has been found.

 <a name="PEG_GRAMMAR_FOR_PEG_GRAMMARS">
 <h2>PEG GRAMMAR FOR PEG GRAMMARS</h2>
 </a>